onflow/flow/flips/20220111-execution-effort.md

             signer.removePublicKey(1)
         ''',
         name: "add and remove key to/from account",
-    }]
+    },

+	    body:     '''TestContract.mintNFT()''',
+		name:     "mint NFT",
+    },
+    ]
     ```
 </p>
 </details>

 In order to get more varied data, mixed transactions were also simulated.
 Mixed transactions are created by taking two different sample transactions and running both in one transaction.
+Each of the sample transaction bodies are run between 1 and _max loop length_/2 times.

 ### Data Collection procedure

-The data was collected by simulation executing blocks.
+The data was collected by simulating block execution.
 Each block hah between 1 and 50 transactions (uniformly distributed).

 Transactions were either:

 - (2/3 of the time) picked from the set of sample transactions and the loop length was randomly picked from 1 to the `max loop length`.
-- (1/3 ot the time) constructed by combining two different sample transactions each having a loop length from 1 to  `max loop length/2`.
+- (1/3 ot the time) constructed by combining two different sample transactions each having a loop length from 1 to `max loop length/2` (`max loop length` is different for each transaction type).

-After block was executed the weight data and the execution time was extracted from the logs that that transaction produced.
+After block was executed the weight data and the execution time was extracted from the logs for each transaction in that block.

-The execution time of each transaction is then used to adapt that sample transactions _max loop length_ so that the execution time would stay below 500 ms.
+The execution time of each sample transaction is then used to adapt that sample transactions _max loop length_ so that the execution time would stay below 500 ms

-A new execution state was created for every 100 blocks (clearing all state changed by the transactions during those 100 blocks).
+A new execution state was created for every 100 blocks, clearing all state changes done by the previous transactions.

 The data was collected by running a total of 5000 blocks which contained a total of 144 901 transactions.